Blueprint-Finance/glow-docs/src/02-LRT/$glowSol.md

 GlowSOL is compatible with Glow Protocol’s advanced strategies:

 - **Swaps**: GlowSOL can be directly swapped for other assets.
-- **Borrowing**: Use GlowSOL as collateral to unlock additional liquidity.
 - **Leveraging**: GlowSOL can be leveraged to amplify yield opportunities in the ecosystem.

 ## Dynamic Minting and Redemption Ratios